Treasure Island (1986 film)

 Plot

-While tending to guests on the terrace, a strange blind man (Charles Schmidt) approaches Jon.
-The man is relentless in wanting to speak with Jonathan about the Captain.
+While tending to guests on the terrace, a strange blind man approaches the couple's son, Jonathan.
+The man wants to speak about the Captain.

-The Captain attempts to bribe Jonathan into not sharing that he is staying at the hotel, to which Jonathan responds it's too late.
+The Captain attempts to bribe Jonathan into not sharing that he is staying there; Jonathan responds that it is too late.
 As his mother watches, the Captain drugs him.
-While drugged, Jon sleepwalks, and is unable to tell if he is awake or asleep.
+While drugged, Jonathan sleepwalks and cannot tell if he is awake or asleep.
 He sees a fight between the Captain and his father.
 His mother screams at him to go back to sleep.

 After fully regaining consciousness, Jonathan ventures to a cave where he can retreat for days at time.
 He looks outside to see the blind man dancing.
-He escapes back to the hotel, where a man, Midas (Jean-Pierre Léaud), sits at a typewriter.
+He returns to the hotel, where a man, Midas, sits at a typewriter.
 Midas seems to know everything about Jonathan.
-The blind man then appears at the hotel, and tries to grab Jonathan.
+The blind man then appears and tries to grab Jonathan.

-The Captain's familiarity is explained when Jonathan's mother and he are seen giggling and holding each other: it is obvious now that they are lovers.
-They begin to mock the husband; drunkenly, as Jonathan watches.
+Jonathan's mother and the Captain are later seen giggling and holding each other; they seem to be lovers.
+They begin to drunkely mock Jonathan's father, as Jonathan watches.

 Jonathan leaves the hotel.
-He eventually runs into a man on the side of the road, named Silver (Vic Tayback).
+He eventually runs into Silver, a man on the side of the road.
 He offers Jonathan a place to stay and a ride.
-Jon then begins to notice that Silver also knows everything about him.
-As he heads off to sleep, a random person in the hall claims to be Jonathan's father.
+Silver also knows everything about him.
+As he heads off to sleep, a person in the hall claims to be Jonathan's father.
 Silver makes the stranger leave.
 Off to bed, Jonathan grabs a book: Treasure Island.
-He comments “that book accounted for Silver’s entire secret library”.
+The book accounts for Silver's entire secret library.

-Jonathan returns home and arrives to find his Father's funeral is in progress.
-Jonathan is not upset by, but rather indifferent to, his father's death: to him, it only means he will never have to loathe him again.
-Jon then awakes to a room of people, one being a doctor (Lou Castel).
-It is gathered that he fainted at the funeral.
-The doctor purposefully scares Jonathan.
+Jonathan returns home, where his father's funeral is in progress.
+Jonathan then awakes to a room of people.
+He seems to have fainted at the funeral.
+A doctor there purposefully scares Jonathan.
 His mother watches, laughing.
-She urges the doctor to stop, as she believes Jon's memory is gone.
-She claims Jon thinks other people are his father, which at this point in the film is not ridiculous as there are a few people who could potentially be his biological father.
-There are now a few guests; the doctor, a millionaire, and the Captain along with a new family member, Aunt Helen (Sheila).
+She urges the doctor to stop, believing that Jonathan's memory is gone.
+She claims that Jonathan thinks that other people are his father.
+The guests are the doctor, a millionaire, and the Captain along with a new family member, Aunt Helen.
 Everyone is reading Treasure Island.

 The Captain has now gone insane.
 He refuses to see anyone but Jonathan.
-Jon goes to visit the captain and sees that he has annotated Treasure Island.
-He notices that there is a character named Silver, and that his lines echoed that of the Silver he had met a few days earlier.
+While visiting the Captain, Jonathan sees that he has annotated Treasure Island.
+In the book, there is a character named Silver, and his lines echo that of the Silver he met days earlier.
 The Captain is dying.
 He asks Jonathan to promise to read every book (all the treasure islands) carefully, because the entire fate of the western world depends on it.
-Before He dies he tells Jonathan that he is his actual father.
+Before dying, the Captain says that he is Jonathan's actual father.

 Jonathan begins to prepare for a trip in search of treasure.
-There is now a new Captain, who is French (Yves Afonso).
-The group includes the doctor, a millionaire, Silver, and other familiar faces.
+There is now a new Captain, who is French.
+The group includes the doctor, a millionaire, and Silver, among others.
 There are two groups, Silver's and the French Captain's.
-Jon is continually pestered by Silver to come to his side.
-Jon refuses and stays with the French Captain.
+Jonathan is continually pestered by Silver to come to his side.
+Jonathan refuses and stays with the French Captain.
 He then overhears Silver saying that all of the other crew must go.
-The captain and his crew abandon ship in a rowboat.
+The Captain and his crew abandon ship in a rowboat.

 They land on Skeleton Beach, giving space between themselves and Silver.
 They decide to attack after lunch.
-The battle scene looks similar to the opening show.
-Jon comments that it is a “funny sort of battle,” as there are no bullets: it is all fake.
+During the battle, there are no bullets; it is all fake.

-Back on land, Jon is captured and brought to Silver, and asks him if he actually knows Treasure Island.
-A man appears and begins to explain Treasure Island.
+Jonathan eventually is captured and brought to Silver.
+A man later appears and begins to explain Treasure Island.
 He explains that there is a book, and a game.
 The game was invented by Silver, who is a professor.
-And then Silver introduces the man as an expert in limited game theory.
+Silver then introduces the man as an expert in limited game theory.
 Silver goes on to explain that the whole world is playing a game that abides by sacred rules.
-And whoever discovers these rules can control the world.
+Whoever discovers these rules can control the world.

 Cast